Case Study: Redesign and Migration

 Testing Process

 Watched volunteers navigate website, given variety of tasks.
 Invited them to share thoughts as they went.
-Pain points were noted.
-Encouraged stuck volunteers to share their experiences as they encountered them.
+Pain points were noted and improved.

 Volunteer Selection